laclen/excel-master/README.md

 You need an OpenAI API key for app to work.

-I have a test server that you can ask questions and see the answers, which is constantly online and I can share it privately if requested.
+### FOR RECRUITERS ###
+This project is not an imitation of https://excelformulabot.com/, I have created this project and published it on March 2, 2022 on Heroku.
 Beta version is here: https://excel-master.herokuapp.com/excel-master